Community action for climate change

 CARES has been established by the Scottish Government to encourage local and community ownership of renewable energy across Scotland and to help maximise the benefits to communities of renewable energy systems - whether commercial or community-owned.

-CARES aims to accelerate progress towards the Scottish Government's target of 1GW of renewable energy to be locally or community owned by 2020, and to assist with delivering the Scottish Government's Energy Strategy through the provision of loan finance, grant funding and specialist advice.
+CARES aims to accelerate progress towards the Scottish Government's target of 2GW of locally owned energy by 2030, and to assist with delivering the Scottish Government's Energy Strategy through the provision of loan finance, grant funding and specialist advice.

 Home Energy Scotland

 The Home Energy Scotland programme, delivered by the Energy Saving Trust provides information, advice and support for communities and organisations that want to reduce energy, cut costs and lower their carbon footprint.
-For more information, visit Energy Saving Trust - Organisations and communities.
+For more information, visit Home Energy Scotland - Funding.

 Community Energy Scotland